 A TAPMI care plan — that is evidence based and tailored to the patients' individual needs is selected, and includes participation from a variety of specialists as the most effective way to reduce chronic pain and improve function.

 Other online resources are the Living Healthy Champlain and Mind Beacon.

 - Medical Therapies

 - Advice or treatment for patients with substance use disorder

 TAPMI offers state of the art interventional therapies such as ultrasound or fluoroscopic guided nerve blocks and radiofrequency ablation.

 Toronto Academic Pain Medicine Institute (TAPMI) is a comprehensive virtual network of pain management services in downtown Toronto.
-It is a partnership whereby all academic pain management hospitals — Centre for Addiction and Mental Health, Sinai Health System, St. Michael’s Hospital, University Health Network and Women’s College Hospital — work together to provide seamless care for Ontario’s chronic pain patients via a centralized referral network.
+It is a partnership whereby all academic pain management hospitals — Centre for Addiction and Mental Health, Sinai Health, St. Michael’s Hospital, University Health Network and Women’s College Hospital — work together to provide seamless care for Ontario’s chronic pain patients via a centralized referral network.

-TAPMI is uniquely positioned to offer patients a wide variety of interdisciplinary provider options including (but not limited to) physiotherapy, medical treatments, cognitive behavioural therapy, chiropractic services, occupational therapy that are fully funded by OHIP.
+TAPMI is uniquely positioned to offer patients a wide variety of interprofessional provider options including (but not limited to) physiotherapy, medical treatments, cognitive behavioural therapy, chiropractic services, occupational therapy that are fully funded by OHIP.